LEEYJ1021/opssat-ad-detection-causal/README.md

 | SMD | machine (K=28; 327 events) | 0.534 [0.521, 0.546] | 0.576 [0.553, 0.599] | 0.576 [0.554, 0.597] | **+0.042 [0.016, 0.066]** | **+0.042 [0.017, 0.066]** |
 | SMD (reference) | channel (K=1,064; 327 events) | 0.534 [0.523, 0.546] | 0.576 [0.566, 0.585] | 0.576 [0.566, 0.585] | +0.042 [0.028, 0.054] | +0.042 [0.028, 0.055] |

-*SMD's 327 underlying anomaly events are counted once per machine; the 11,493 window-level pairs used in Table 12's pooled test are these events replicated across up to 38 dimensions, which is why the machine cluster (K=28) rather than the channel cluster (K=1,064) is the primary unit here.*
+*SMD's 327 underlying anomaly events are counted once per machine; the 11,493 window-level pairs used in Table 12's pooled test are these events replicated across up to 38 dimensions, which is why the machine cluster (K=28) rather than the channel cluster (K=1,064) is the primary unit here.
+The OPS-SAT-AD row resamples at the segment level (K = 1,163); it does not reflect between-channel heterogeneity (I² = 66–97%, Table 4).
+Table R7 re-estimates the two OPS-SAT-AD contrasts with resampling at the channel level.*

 **Does `level` add anything once `diff`/`diff²` are already in the model?** An out-of-fold, group-held-out logistic model comparing `[level, diff, diff²]` against `[diff, diff²]` alone gives: